-The Museum of Making Music presents International Guitar night (IGN) on January 22, 2013.
+The Museum of Making Music presents International Guitar night (IGN) on January 28, 2014.
 International Guitar Night is an annual musical event brings together the world's foremost acoustic guitarists to perform their latest compositions and exchange musical ideas in a public concert setting.
-This will be the fifth year the Museum has hosted the event, which travels across the U.S and Canada.
+This will be the sixth year the Museum has hosted the event, which travels across the U.S and Canada.
 Each tour, IGN founder Brian Gore invites a new cast of guitar luminaries to join him for special evenings of solos, duets and quartets that highlight the virtuosity and diversity within the world of acoustic guitar.

 This concert is presented by the Museum of Making Music in partnership with the City of Carlsbad Cultural Arts Office and is made possible by the Carlsbad Library and Arts Foundation's Robert H. Gartner Cultural Endowment Fund.

 San Francisco guitar poet BRIAN GORE has a reputation as one of the most interesting and influential performers of "the next generation" in acoustic guitar.
 His style offers strikingly beautiful tone and dynamics, and he draws much of his inspiration from myth and modern literature.
 His recent project, Santa Cruz in Song and Image, is a remarkable multimedia collaboration with illustrator Bill Russell built around 10 songs inspired by Santa Cruz, CA. There's an iBook with text and images designed to enhance the listening experience, and the album includes illustrated postcards, also evoking Santa Cruz.

 Since MIKE DAWES released his debut single with Candyrat records in June 2012, his international profile has exploded.
 The young performers' virtuoso style, littered with subtle nuances and micro-techniques has earned the 24 year old Brit massive international critical acclaim.